 There are references and passages all throughout the Bible that suggest early rising is something that many of the renowned biblical characters practiced.
 Indeed, throughout the Psalms, we’re given many instances of waking and praying and spending time with God in the early hours of the day.
 For me, though, there’s a verse I have to remember as I rigorously and routinely wake my body up at 5 AM.
 It is Psalm 127:2: “It is in vain that you rise up early and go late to rest, eating the bread of anxious toil; for he gives to his beloved sleep.”

-I tend to say yes to a lot of things when I should be learning to judiciously say no. There was a time when I was volunteer-writing for over 6 website, not counting my own, and that coupled with being a full-time husband and full-time employee almost caused me to have a nervous breakdown.
+I tend to say yes to a lot of things when I should be learning to judiciously say no. There was a time when I was volunteer-writing for over 6 websites, not counting my own, and that, coupled with being a full-time husband and full-time employee, almost caused me to have a nervous breakdown.
 I remember being so stressed due to the overloaded schedule that my physical health was taking a beating.
 I was literally killing myself in my quest to be “successful.”

 “The office of faith is not to work, but to cease working; not to do anything, but to own that all is done; not to bring near the righteousness, but to rejoice in it as already near.”2